harrylaou/advanced-react-redux-exercise/README.md

 5. Using thunks, add loading indicators to the fetchUser action creator in /actions/users.js.

-6. Using Normalizr and a Redux middleware api, abstract the logic from the action creators in /actions/users.js to the middleware api.
-Add selectors for the state.
+6. Abstract the logic from the action creators in /actions/users.js to the redux-api-middleware (https://www.npmjs.com/package/redux-api-middleware)

+7. Instead of the redux-api-middleware use a custom api middleware.
+Use Normalizr to normalize the response.